Will's avatar

 Out with the Old: Moving to Gitea 30 January 2021

 If you’ve visited my geminispace (gemini://wilw.capsule.town) you’ll have noticed that I’ve recently been on a mission to decentralise the every-day tools and services I use, and will understand the reasons why.
-This post will likely become part of a series of posts in which I talk about taking control and responsibility for my own data.
+This post will likely become part of a series of posts in which I talk … Read more (4 minute read)

 100 Days to Offload Challenge 29 January 2021